sst/guide/_chapters/using-cognito-to-add-authentication-to-a-serverless-app.md

 In this case we are allowing users to login with their email and phone number as their username.

-You can also optionally allows users to create a username and login using that.
+You can also optionally allow users to create a username and login using that.

 ```js
 const auth = new sst.Auth(this, "Auth", {